owlfish/owlauth-spec/Specification.md

 Owlauth consists of four possible transactions:

 1. Discovery.
 Applications request an email address from the user (<user>@<domain>) and then looks for a JSON file at the URL `https://<domain>/.well-known/owlauth`.
 This JSON file provides the address and port of the Owlauth server.
 1. Login.
-Applications do a GET HTTPS operation on the URL `https://<owlauthserver:port>/login/<applicationName>/<user>@<domain>`.
+Applications POST the user's email address and the name of the service to the URL `https://<owlauthserver:port>/login`.
 This results in login instructions for the user and a token.
 1. Authentication.
-Applications POST the token from Login to the url `https://<owlauthserver:port>/authenticate/`.
+Applications POST the token from Login to the url `https://<owlauthserver:port>/authenticate`.
 The Owlauth server will authenticate the user (e.g. through email) and return to the application an auth token and validity period.
 1. Refresh.
-When an authtoken has been held for longer than the validity period, applications POST it to the URL `https://<owlauthserver:port>/refresh/`.
+When an authtoken has been held for longer than the validity period, applications POST it to the URL `https://<owlauthserver:port>/refresh`.
 The Owlauth server will provide a new token and validity period, or stipulate the application needs to carry out a new login.

 ##  Owlauth stages